steve12345585/SnipeOffice/solenv/maven/README.md

-= Uploading LibreOffice API to Maven Central
+= Uploading SnipeOffice API to Maven Central

-This file documents the prerequisites and workflow to upload LibreOffice API to Maven Central or local Maven repository.
+This file documents the prerequisites and workflow to upload SnipeOffice API to Maven Central or local Maven repository.

-To install LibreOffice API to local Maven repository or deploy the API to the Maven Central, extra build toolchain is required.
+To install SnipeOffice API to local Maven repository or deploy the API to the Maven Central, extra build toolchain is required.

 `Ant` is used to bootstrap `Buck` build tool. `Buck` build tool is